 A: On-campus recruiting and engagement through CLA Career Services is possible in person or virtually.
 If you have questions or would like to talk about options, please let us know.
 For information on campus-wide plans, visit career.umn.edu or view the webinar Hire & Recruit at the UMN: Navigating Career Services Virtually.

 A: Employers should work with student groups directly to learn what that group’s plans are.
 The public directory of student groups can be found at GopherLink.umn.edu.

 The annual CLA Internship & Career Fair, held each Fall semester, connects for-profit, non-profit, and government organizations in many industry sectors with CLA students across all 65+ majors.
 At this event, employers can connect with liberal arts students and recent alumni who are exploring internship, volunteer, and full-time opportunities.
 CLA students also attend this event to develop and practice networking skills, and to get advice about internships, volunteer positions, and full-time careers.

 The U of M Job & Internship Fair

 Campus Career Fairs & Events

-Find UMN career fairs and events in the "Fairs" and "Events" sections of GoldPASS or visit this page for a complete list of campus wide University of Minnesota recruiting events.
+Find UMN career fairs and events in the "Fairs" and "Events" sections of Handshake or visit this page for a list of campus wide University of Minnesota recruiting events.

 Request interview space in our Interview Center (free of charge!) for full-time positions that require a bachelor’s degree or for internships that require students to be working toward a bachelor’s degree.